 Most people can transfer their existing cell phone number to their new phone line.
 It depends on where you live and your old service provider.

-For over five years, Taylor has been writing, editing, and researching products and services covering topics such as senior care and technology, Internet and the digital divide, TV, and entertainment, and education.
-Her research on media consumption and consumer behavior has been… Learn More About Taylor Shuman
+For over five years, Taylor has been writing, editing, and researching products and services covering topics such as senior care and technology, internet and the digital divide, TV and entertainment, and education.
+Her work has been cited by publications such as Forbes,… Learn More About Taylor Shuman

 Pew Research Center.
 (2021).
 Mobile Fact Sheet.